+Director

+Assistant Director

+Systems Analyst

+Office Manager

+4 Patrol Supervisors

+12 Patrol Officers (full and part time)

+8 Student Security Officers

+2 Part Time Dispatchers

+13 Student Dispatchers

-Because the Seminary shares part of the campus with Calvin College, it is good to know who they are.
-Campus Safety Department consists of a Director, an Assistant Director, a Systems Analyst, an Office Manager, four Patrol Supervisors, six Patrol Officers, eight Student Security Officers, and fifteen Student Dispatchers.
-The patrol supervisors and patrol officers are armed employees who are the primary responders for all on campus occurrences, including any criminal incidents.
-They also enforce all college rules and regulations contained within the student, staff, and faculty handbooks.
+The patrol supervisors and select patrol officers with prior law enforcement experience are armed employees who are the primary responders for all on campus occurrences, including any criminal incidents.
+They also enforce all university rules and regulations contained within the student, staff, and faculty handbooks.
 The patrol supervisors and patrol officers oversee the student security officers and their functions for the department.
 Student Security Officers are unarmed student employees who conduct building checks to ensure the security of campus buildings after they are closed.
 They check on the validity of persons in closed buildings and observe buildings for signs of intrusion and mechanical failures.
-Student security officers will also provide escort service every night from dusk to dawn.
+Student security officers will also provide escort services every night from dusk to dawn.

-Under Michigan State law section 764.16, Campus Safety arrest powers are limited to the authority given to a private citizen to effect an arrest.
+Under Michigan State law section 764.16, Campus Safety arrest powers are limited to the authority given to a private citizen to affect an arrest.
 Arrests can be made for a felony committed in our presence, or if a person has committed a felony not in our presence (criminal act must be severe and/or present an ongoing threat to an individual or the community), if instructed by a peace officer to assist the officer in making an arrest, or if retail fraud has occurred.
-Local police are called in for any arrests relating to violations of city or state laws.
-Jurisdiction of Campus Safety is limited to the main campus property and buildings and does not extend outside the boundaries of the Calvin campus.
+Local police are called in to conduct any arrests relating to violations of city or state laws.
+Jurisdiction of the Campus Safety Department is limited to the main campus property and buildings and does not extend outside the boundaries of the Calvin campus.

-The Campus Safety Department maintains a good working relationship local, county, state and federal law enforcement agencies.
-Personnel and resources are provided by these law enforcement agencies whenever an incident occurs that exceed the capabilities of the Campus Safety Office.
+The Campus Safety Department maintains a good working relationship with local, county, state and federal law enforcement agencies.
+Personnel and resources are provided by these law enforcement agencies whenever an incident occurs that exceed the capabilities of the Campus Safety Department.

 Campus Safety employees participate in quarterly firearms training with the Grand Rapids Police Department.
-The Campus Safety Department hosts and participates in the biennial Grand Rapids Police Department Leadership Institute that promotes professional development for law enforcement.
-Campus
+Campus Safety employees also receive annual training on defensive tactics, legal updates, medical first response (including CPR and AED certification) and mental health responder training.
+The Campus Safety Department hosts and participates in the Grand Rapids Police Department Leadership Institute, which promotes professional development for law enforcement.

-Safety full-time staff are members of the International Association of Campus Law Enforcement Administrators (IACLEA), and the National Association of Clery Compliance Officers and Professionals (NACCOP).
-The director is also a member of the International Association of Chiefs of Police (IACP), the Michigan Association of Campus Law Enforcement Administrators (MACLEA), the Kent County Chief of Police, and the Grand Rapids Area Campus Safety Department Consortium.
-The Dispatch manager is a member of the Association of Public-Safety Communications Officials-International (APCO).
+The Campus Safety Department has hosted and participated in emergency exercises with local, county and state police, along with fire, EMS and Kent County Emergency Management office.
+Select Campus Safety full-time staff are members of the International Association of Campus Law Enforcement Administrators (IACLEA), and the National Association of Clery Compliance Officers and Professionals (NACCOP).
+The director is also a member of the International Association of Emergency Managers (IAEM), the Michigan Association of Campus Law Enforcement Administrators (MACLEA), the Kent County Chief of Police, and the Grand Rapids Area Campus Safety Department Consortium.